Zarknex/dMEDevChallenge/README.md

    ```bash
    npm install
    ```

 3. **Set Up PostgreSQL:**
    - Run the SQL script located at `src/backend/models/postgres.sql` to set up the PostgreSQL database.
+The script includes the creation of the database, user, and their permissions.

 4. **Run in Development:**
    ```bash